DennyScott/Blog-Posts/OOJavascript.md

 In general, we will be building a variable in Javascript, then adding Prototype functionalities to this variable.
 This will allow other Objects to "inherit" these functionalities.
 As with traditional Object-Oriented programming Languages, new objects of this variables can be made using the **new** keyword.
 To get a better grasp, we'll have some demos in a section further ahead.
 Until then, just understand that Javascript is attempting to mimic tradtional Object Orientation, but using a different prototype-based system.
 This syntax will also be greatly cleaned up in ECMA 6, which we will discuss further on.

 ##Why would I want to Use Object Orientation
-Faor those developers who may not understand why we want to use Object Orientation, Object Orientation allows us to make our code more modular.
+Faaor those developers who may not understand why we want to use Object Orientation, Object Orientation allows us to make our code more modular.
 These days, web apps code and complexity has increased significantly.
 What was once passed off to a server, or not possible, has now been placed to the front-end of web applications.
 That means there is more code then ever running on a users browser while viewing our app.
 Furthermore, things like Node-Webkit, Cordova, or just games mean that whole applications take place on the Client End, with little to know connection to a back-end environment.

 As our code complexity and density increases, we have to be smarter about the ways we architect our apps.
 Gone are the days we simply store this data in a couple files, place it in the window namespace, and call what we need.
 We have to be careful about overriding other namespaces.
 We have larger teams, who need ot be able to work on our code, familiar architecture and standards helps integrate new team members.
 Now I'm not saying Object Orientation will answer all these problems, but it certainly is a step in the right direction.
 In fact, lets look at why my workplace moved to this style of Object Oriented javascript.